yene/nupnp/README.md

 go install && killall nupnp && nohup nupnp &

 ## Security
 Never allow another IP address to access the data.
 Remove the entries after 24h.
+If you use a proxy prevent external access to the API server.

 ## Font
 Font used is Days.